120photo/pyMash/README.md

 # Python Mashable

-Terminal print out of 60 stories on Mashable.com website.
+Flask app that uses the Mashable API extract latest 60 stories on Mashable.com.

-Example of using the Mashable API to pull data off the site.
+Example of using the Mashable public API.